 Leaving Stevens Pass Ski Resort

-Back on the southwest ridge, we walked farther down to check out the ski area.
-I thought about going over to Cowboy Mountain.
-But I decided to stick to the plan.
-So we stopped before Point 5675 and turned around.
-Then we went down the forest and out to the parking lot.
+We walked farther down on the southwest ridge to check out the ski area.
+I contemplated heading to Cowboy Mountain but decided to stick to the plan.
+So we turned around before Point 5675 and descended the forest to the parking lot.

 See more trip photos here.